FeralAI/o2ptweaks.app/docs/JAMESDSP.md

 O2P Tweaks has 2 options for enabling JamesDSP for handling system-wide EQ.

-The normal method is only compatible with the Odin 2 Portal and requires O2P Tweaks to run at startup in order to use after a reboot.
+The temp root method can be used on any device with the "Run script as Root" feature.

 The root method can be used on any rooted device, however no preconfigured settings are included.

+The included JamesDSP backup file is only intended for use with the Odin 2 Portal.

 ## Overview